lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab2-introducingNodeJS/readme.md

 ### Handle HTTP Request with Node
 We will make a Node application now that is a little bit more interesting than what we did before.
 This application will be capable of handling an HTTP request that passes in a query parameter; it will read the parameter and return an appropriate and friendly message.

 On the machine and environment with the Node runtime, create a folder called *my-world-web*.
 Navigate to this folder and run `npm init` to create a new application.
-Folder *hello-world-web* contains the sample.
+Folder *solutions/hello-world-web* contains the sample.

 ```
 cd my-world-web